Triangulated categories of mixed motives

 \begin{proof} The functor $\varphi^*$ obviously preserves termwise cofibrations and termwise trivial cofibrations (we reduce to the case of a morphism of $\site$ using the explicit description of $\varphi^*$ given in \ref{defiminvvarphi}), which proves the first assertion.
 Similarly, the second assertion follows from the fact that, under the assumption that $\varphi$ is a $\Pmor$-morphism, the functor $\varphi^*$ preserves termwise weak equivalences (see Remark \ref{remiminvPmorphism}), as well as termwise fibrations. \end{proof}

-\begin{paragr} The computation of the (derived) functors $\derR\varphi_*$ (and $\derL\varphi_\sharp$ whenever it makes sense) given by Proposition \ref{basicfunctdiag} has to do with homotopy limits (and colimits).
-It is easier to understand this first in the non derived version as follows.
+\begin{paragr} The computation of the (derived) functors $\derR\varphi_*$ (and $\derL\varphi_\sharp$ whenever it makes sense) given by Proposition \ref{basicfunctdiag} has to do with homotopy limits (and homotopy colimits ).
+It is easier to first understand this in the non derived version as follows.

 Consider first the trivial case of a constant $\site$-diagram: let $X$ be an object of $\site$, and $I$ a small category.
-Then, seeing $X$ as the constant functor $I\To\site$ with value $X$, we have a projection map $p^{}_I:(X,I)\To X$. >From the very definition, the category $\M(X,I)$ is simply the category of presheaves on $I$ with values in $\M(X)$, so that the inverse image functor
+Then, seeing $X$ as the constant functor $I\To\site$ with value $X$, we have a projection map $p^{}_I:(X,I)\To X$.
+From the very definition, the category $\M(X,I)$ is simply the category of on $I$ with values in $\M(X)$, so that the inverse image functor

 is the `constant diagram functor', while its right adjoint

 is the limit functor, and its left adjoint,

 is the colimit functor.